 Horse riding injuries to the neck

-When falling from a horse people can suffer neck injuries which cause similar damage to whiplash injuries, such as a soft tissue injuries to the neck as well as generalised neck pain, strains, and sprains.
+When falling from a horse people can suffer neck injuries that cause similar damage to whiplash injuries, such as a soft tissue injuries to the neck and generalised neck pain, strains, and sprains.

-There are a range of other types of internal and external injuries which you could suffer from horse riding or being around horses.
+There are many other types of internal and external injuries that you could suffer from horse riding or being around horses.
 If you have suffered a horse riding back injury or other type of injury, you can make a claim using a qualified and experienced personal injury lawyer.

 Getting medical help